Overview

 This is now our new SPF record.
 It replaces the old record.
 The new SPF record allows Google and Mailchimp to send email using our domain name, and all other senders are blocked using the -all term.

-After you make your changes, be sure to use an SPF validator tool to validate and inspect your new SPF record.
+After you make your changes, be sure to use an SPF record validator tool to validate and inspect your new SPF record.

 Choose an all prefix